F A Q 'S

 Can I bring a walking stick or crutches to an event?

 For your safety, and for those around you, we do not allow people using crutches and/or walking aids onto a standing floor.
 Even though your friends around you could help to look after you, crowd movement on the floor is unpredictable.
-We will always endeavor to find you an accessible position within the Arena so that you can still come to the concert.
-Please call our box office on 0333 772 7727 and they will do their best to find alternative tickets.
+We will always endeavour to find you an accessible position within the Arena so that you can still come to the concert.
+Please call us as soon as possible on our access requirements number 0333 772 7727 and we will do our best to find alternative tickets.
+Please be aware spaces on the riser are limited.

 Are children welcome in the Arena?